Carrie Fisher, 'Star Wars'' Princess Leia, dies at 60

 Celebrity tributes

+Later he sent a statement: "It's never easy to lose such a vital, irreplaceable member of the family, but this is downright heartbreaking.
+Carrie was one-of-a-kind who belonged to us all- whether she liked it or not.
+She was OUR Princess, damn it, & the actress who played her blurred into one gorgeous, fiercely independent & ferociously funny, take-charge woman who took our collective breath away. ..."

-"I'm deeply saddened at the news of Carrie's passing.
+Billy Dee Williams, another Star Wars co-star, tweeted: "I'm deeply saddened at the news of Carrie's passing.
 She was a dear friend, whom I greatly respected and admired.
-The force is dark today!" tweeted another co-star, Billy Dee Williams.
+The force is dark today!"

-Actor William Shatner, star of the "Star Trek" TV series, tweeted, "I'm deeply saddened to learn of the death of Carrie Fisher.
-I will miss our banterings.
-A wonderful talent & light has been extinguished."

-Kathleen Kennedy, president of Lucas' production company, Lucasfilm, said Fisher "had an indomitable spirit, incredible wit, and a loving heart.
-Carrie also defined the female hero of our age over a generation ago.
-Her groundbreaking role as Princess Leia served as an inspiration of power and confidence for young girls everywhere.
-We will miss her dearly."
+Actor Peter Mayhew, who played Chewbacca in the "Star Wars" movies, said, "There are no words for this loss.
+Carrie was the brightest light in every room she entered.
+I will miss her dearly."

 'Hurt my feelings'